-The land proposed for the to repair and construction of a fence is used for agricultural purposes.
+The land proposed for the installation of a warehouse is used for agricultural purposes.
 Therefore, there is no change in land use associated with the project.
-Some ground disturbance will be required.
+Some ground disturbance, clearing, grading, brush and vegetation removal is required.
+However, proposal does not contemplate cutting, pruning, or transplanting of trees.